andreaTP/zerofs/Notes.md

 - review all the usages of `GuardedBy`
-- `testNullPointerExceptions` in ZeroFsFileChannelTest
+- `testNullPointerExceptions` in ZeroFsFileChannelTest - another null pointers test somewhere
-- next is probably the polling watch service - is it the culprit? - no is not - something else ...
+- notable missing: pollService and asyncFileChannel